Sign in to access your Salford customer account, or see our other accounts.

 Information and guidance for young people on careers, jobs, courses and local training.

-The Prince's Trust helps 11 to 30 year olds who are unemployed, struggling at school and at risk of exclusion.
+The King's Trust helps 11 to 30 year olds who are unemployed, struggling at school and at risk of exclusion.
 The aim is to give individuals the skills, tools, training and confidence needed to get an apprenticeship or paid work.
 Call 0800 842 842.

 Greater Manchester Apprenticeship and Careers Service - Packed with advice, tips and information, find everything you need to make choices about your next steps and begin your career.